vmware-archive/node-examples/book-service/README.md

 ### Push and Run the App

-1. View the `manifest.yml` file to verify that the service instance matches the one specified in the `cf create-service` command above.
-If you have been following these instructions, it is `PCC-TLS`.
-Edit manifest.yml, if necessary, to make sure it specifies the service instance you created.
+1. View or edit the `manifest.yml` file to make sure that the service instance matches the one specified in the `cf create-service` command.
+If you have been following using the names in these instructions, it is `PCC-TLS`. service instance you created.

     ```